g-andrade/locus/README.md

 ##### HTTP URLs: Caching

-  - Caching is a best-effort; the system falls back to relying exclusively on the network if needed
+  - Caching is a best effort; the system falls back to relying exclusively on the network if needed
   - A caching directory named `locus_erlang` is created under the ['user\_cache'